Vintage Carriages Trust (VCT)

-The Lancashire & Yorkshire Railway Trust owns a unique collection of steam locomotives and carriages built by the Lancashire & Yorkshire Railway.
+The Lancashire and Yorkshire Railway Trust owns a unique collection of steam locomotives and carriages built by the Lancashire & Yorkshire Railway.
 Its origins can be traced to 1964, when a group of railway enthusiasts in Rochdale formed the L&Y Saddletanks Fund and acquired 3 locomotives, a carriage and 3 wagons.
-In 1987 the ‘Fund’ changed its identity to the Lancashire & Yorkshire Railway Preservation Society and looked to become a charitable trust which was granted in 1991.
+In 1987 the ‘Fund’ changed its identity to the Lancashire & Yorkshire Railway Preservation Society and looked to become a charitable trust which was granted in 1991 (registration number 1157071).

 During the 1990’s the collection has been enhanced by acquisition of three more carriages, and the Trust also appoints one of the Trustees of the Bowers 957 Trust, The Registered Charity which owns the ex-L&YR locomotive 957, well known as the ‘Green Dragon’ in the 1970 film version of ‘The Railway Children’.
 Carriages from the collection have often run with 957 when it was in service, creating a unique opportunity to travel on an Lancashire & Yorkshire train.